just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Error-Detection.rst

 	<p>As we have learned from <a href="http://www.bitsbook.com/wp-content/uploads/2008/12/B2B_3.pdf#page=23" target="_blank">Blown to Bits</a>, "everything is bits" -- i.e., all data are
       represented as binary 0s and 1s.
     </p>
-    <p>Suppose your bank is doing an electronic funds transfer and one of the bits involved
+    <p>Suppose your bank is doing an electronic funds transfer and one of the bits involved switches from 0 to 1 or vice versa?
+This is known as a <i><b>flipped bit</i></b>.
+It could
-      switches from 0 to 1 or vice versa?
-This could happen because of an error during transmission or while the data is being written to a disk drive.
+      happen because of an error during transmission or while the data is being written to a disk drive.
       And the error could make a significant difference.
 For example, if we use only 8 bits then flipping the leftmost bit 00000001 to 10000001  changes the value from $1.00 to $129.00.
 But if